 Take a look at our resources page for some practical lesson, workshop and assembly ideas to get you started and follow us on

 for more resources, online courses and meetings.

 The story that began it all?

 On the morning after Coventry and its cathedral were bombed in November 1940, Provost Howard’s words of ‘Father Forgive’ began a ministry for which Coventry Cathedral is known globally.
 These words, coupled with his use of a Cross of Nails (fashioned from the medieval nails of the old cathedral’s ruined roof) as a symbol of peace and reconciliation, provided a powerful message to others inspired by the healing and hope of the cathedral’s story.
 From these beginnings of pursuing ‘a kinder, more Christ child-like sort of world , the Community of the Cross of Nails (CCN) was formed, and since 2009 Coventry Cathedral has operated the ICON Schools network, a programme that aims to bring this ministry of peace and reconciliation into schools so that a new generation of peace-makers and reconcilers can make their impact on their communities.

 How you can help

 This year, the Cathedral also wishes to help new schools wishing to join the programme to be able to do so.
-In 2019 we need an extra £6,000 to support them as they go through the process of consultation, training, celebration and on-going guidance and support.
+This year we need an extra £6,000 to support them as they go through the process of consultation, training, celebration and on-going guidance and support.

 We would be delighted if you would join us in sharing the transforming message of reconciliation with children and their schools around the world, by making a one off or regular donation to the ICONS programme.